ann-codes/learning-notes/README.md

 - [baeldung's Spring and Spring Boot course](https://www.baeldung.com/learn-spring-course) - Costs $197!
 Honestly, this is the one course I do not have any experience with and I don't even have access to determine how good it really is.
 However, because I relied so heavily on Baeldung.com as I was learning Java and Spring, I can't see this being a bad course to take if I had the time and the funds to do so.
 I think it would have been a great resource for me during the bootcamp.
 There are likely cheaper alternatives that can be found in Udemy.

 ---

+## Weekly Progress Notes
+*The goal is to dedicate at least 7 hours each week (1 hour/day) outside of bootcamp or work time as denoted by ^ when it is a good week.
+Weeks are defined as Monday through Sunday and is ordered by most recent.
+Time is tracked with [Toggle](https://toggl.com/) (best app ever!).*

+*Note: Weeks 48 onward was updated way after the fact on May 21st so there may not be as much detail.*

 **WEEK 54: 05/11/2020 - 05/10/2020: 23hrs 46mins = (22:28 BC + 01:17 Work)**
 -   Week 19, the last week of bootcamp!